 Millions of Americans are dealing with pain.
-As an example, over 80 percent of adults experience lower back pain at some point in their lives, according to Suzanne Kane in her article “Smarter Ways to Deal with Pain,” on Psych Central.
-About 39 million Americans report they experience pain from migraine headaches and more than 4 million say they experience debilitating pain, characterized at 15 or more days a month.
-The priority for individuals and government agencies is to find non opioid pain relief methods.
+For example, over 80 percent of adults experience lower back pain at some point in their lives, according to Suzanne Kane in her article “Smarter Ways to Deal with Pain” on Psych Central.
+About 39 million Americans report they experience pain from migraine headaches, and more than 4 million say they experience debilitating pain, characterized at 15 or more days a month.
+The priority for individuals and government agencies is to find non-opioid pain relief methods.

-Massage, in particular whole body Swedish massage, is one of the methods Kane cites as an alternative to opioids for knee pain.
-A new study, sponsored by the National Center for Complementary and Integrative Health (NCCIH), found that whole body Swedish massage, administered weekly, significantly reduced knee pain and stiffness, and improved function in participants.
+In particular whole body Swedish massage, massage is one of the methods Kane cites as an alternative to opioids for knee pain.
+A new study, sponsored by the National Center for Complementary and Integrative Health (NCCIH), found that whole-body Swedish massage, administered weekly, significantly reduced knee pain and stiffness and improved participants' function.

 After eight weeks of regular weekly massage therapy, study participants showed gains in physical function, timed 50-foot walk, and improved pain and stiffness.
-However, since the study size was small, researchers said that they may not be able to generalize such results to other groups.
+However, since the study size was small, researchers said that they might not generalize such results to other groups.
 Read more.

 Pediatric palliative care patients benefit from massage